MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   A taxonomy based on the superclass and class of drugs.
 Based on https://www.drugbank.ca/releases/latest

 economical-impact:
 :   Economic impact refers to a taxonomy used to describe whether financial effects are positive or negative outcomes related to tagged information.
-For instance, data exfiltration loss represents a positive out come for an adversary.
+For instance, data exfiltration loss represents a positive outcome for an adversary.

 ecsirt:
 :   Incident Classification by the ecsirt.net version mkVI of 31 March 2015 enriched with IntelMQ taxonomy-type mapping.

 enisa:
 :   The present threat taxonomy is an initial version that has been developed on the basis of available ENISA material.
 This material has been used as an ENISA-internal structuring aid for information collection and threat consolidation purposes.
 It emerged in the time period 2012-2015.

 estimative-language:
 :   Estimative language to describe quality and credibility of underlying sources, data, and methodologies based Intelligence Community Directive 203 (ICD 203) and JP 2-0, Joint Intelligence